 Using a treadmill allows you to complete these exercises from the comfort of your home, making them a worthwhile investment in our books if you want to get your steps in all year round.

 It's also worth noting that you don't have to spend loads to get a solid machine.
-As shown by this list, you can find some good quality treadmills to upgrade your home gym for under 500 dollars or pounds.
+As shown by this list, you can find some good quality treadmills to upgrade your home gym for under 500 dollars or pounds, making a treadmill well worth it in our opinion.

 What should you look for from a treadmill under 500?

-To make things harder and to continue to progress, you may want to consider a treadmill with an incline.
-Anything up to 10% or higher should be more than suitable to make your workouts more challenging.
+If you desire a more challenging workout and wish to continue progressing, you might want to consider a treadmill with an incline feature.
+An incline of up to 10% or higher would be suitable to add difficulty to your workouts.

-Finally, it's worth considering the control panel and display.
-For instance, you may want to find a machine that measures your workout metrics to help you keep track of each workout and your pace during your session.
+Finally, it's worth considering the control panel and display features.
+You may prefer a machine that can track your workout metrics, allowing you to monitor each session's progress and pace.

 How long should you use a treadmill?